04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 Anyhow, a good way to test your kit is by doing some burpees.
 This exercise can expose 3 weaknesses:

-- The first one is, when jumping, certain things might start to make too much noise.
+- When jumping, certain things might start to make too much noise

-- The second thing is that you’re making pretty violent movements which will test if anything comes loose or falls off of your carrier.
+- You’re making pretty violent movements like this which will test if anything comes loose or falls off of your carrier

-- And the third one is that you will notice how easy or difficult it becomes to do those movements with your plate carrier on.
+- You will notice how easy or difficult it becomes to do those movements with your plate carrier on

 Furthermore, another test that’s recommended to do, is to make at least one reload with every single mag pouch.
 This will show you which are the easiest to reach and what adjustments might be needed.